Kindly sent over by New Dram Drinker, I’ve been excited to try this one since hearing about the release.

 There’s an undercurrent of intense red fruit, strawberries and raspberries and a touch of candied orange peel, all surrounded by icing sugar.

 Right at the end (the nose-finish as I call it) there’s a funk too.
-I’ve been trying to understand and identify what the aroma actually is, I think it’s sour dough starter?
+I’ve been trying to understand and identify what the aroma actually is, I think it’s a sourdough starter.
+A nice balanced nose, layer upon layer of contrasting, but well-married, aromas.

 Sweet stewed fruit pie: those strawberries and raspberries, topped with sugary pastry and some clotted creme.
 Bitter blood orange.